The auction has been closed.

 These are our most collectable editions.

 All available Edition Canvases are in an edition of three with two artist's proofs.
 They are hand-signed and numbered by Ross Watson on the reverse (non-image) side of the canvas.
-Your prefered edition number to purchase can be selected from the top menu.
+Your preferred edition number to purchase can be selected from the top menu.

 An Artist's Proof is the same quality as the editions numbered 1-3, and is the first print produced when colour and quality is perfected.
 Each canvas is of equal quality and value.